Rathna9202/7_Seg_LEDs_and_Keypad_Problems/README.md

 3. Write a program to interface keypad with STM32 and if we press any key it should print “Key pressed”.

 4. Write a program in keypad matrix to print the keypad value corresponding to key pressed in keypad matrix

+5. Write a program to display the number pressed on the keypad on 7 segment

+6. Write a program to toggle the LED number of times displayed on 7 segment